Permits and Certification

 The worker is then notified if any necessary changes are needed, before the work is concealed or is continued.
 When the job is done and has passed inspection a sticker is placed on the electrical panel.
 The city then updates their records and closes the permit.

 Top 3 reasons for getting a permit:

 1. Electrical fire was ranked 4th in the leading causes of house fires in Calgary.
-Having worked with restoration contractors I've seen first hand the devastation that comes from improperly done electrical work.
+Having worked with restoration contractors I've seen first hand the devastation that comes from improper electrical work.
 Insurance claims can be denied, if due diligence is not shown.
 Permits satisfy that the job is done correctly and safely therefore preventing loss and risk to property and life.

 2. Home buyers are becoming more aware of the importance of having electrical permits.
 In my many years of serving Calgarians, I have seen countless numbers of home sales gone bad.
 Realtors can include sales conditions, request permits and inspection for any alterations done to the home.
 Obtaining this type of permit after the fact can be extensive, often requiring work be brought up to the current CEC standards.

 3. No one wants to pay to get the same job done twice.
 Checking references and making sure your contractor is licensed, minimizes the likelihood of improper installation and future repairs.
 Reliable contractors will always insist permits are in place before they start work on your home.
 This can save frustration and costly repair bills.

 Be wary of contractors who claim you don't need a permit!

 Don't loose money when buying or selling your next home!

 Don't get stuck in the dark!

 If you have a new project you wish to get started, or you are concerned about a current contractor you are working with, I can help guide you through the process if previous work was done without a permit.

 When is it acceptable not to get a permit?